Snapshots

 can configure the management of snapshots in the config options of a virtual cluster under Snapshots.
 Though

-snapshot configuration is configured on the virtual cluster itself, the functionality and logic of scheduling snapshots
+snapshot configuration is configured on the virtual cluster itself, the capability and logic of scheduling snapshots

 is in vCluster Platform.